I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Omniglot.com notes that “Solresol has seven syllables based on the Western musical scale: do re mi fa so la si, though you don’t have to be familiar with music in order to learn it.
 The total number of Solresol words is 2,660 . . . ”

 (The current Oxford English Dictionary says there are 171,476 words in English).

 Sudre spent many years travelling around Europe promoting his language.
 He would ask audience members to give him a phrase.
 He would then translate the words into musical notes and play them on a violin.
 His assistant, who would be kept from hearing which phrase was used, would then come onto the stage and speak the phrase, based on his reading of the music.

-But, for those who don’t have perfect pitch, Solresol is fraught with dangers.
+For those who don’t have perfect pitch, Solresol is fraught with dangers.
 Apparently, it’s quite easy to mishear “fa-la-la-sol” (asthma) as “sol-la-la-sol” (poop).

-A small number of devotees communicate via the Internet in Solresol.
+A small number of devotees communicate via the internet in Solresol.